bamlab/a-gentle-introduction-to-mobile-development/ios/ios_signing/ios_signing_1.md

 ## What are certificates?

-Apple Provisioning Profiles are keys allowing you to sign your application for release.
+Apple Certificates are keys allowing you to sign your application for release.
 It is used by to verify that the person who is trying to publish a version of the application is its owner and the owner of the provisioning profile.

 ## What are provisioning profiles?